Higher moments of the pair correlation function for Sato-Tate sequences: The pair correlation function for Hecke angles

 In what follows, we make some remarks here about $N_{\rho,L,f}(x)$ for a random $f \in \mathcal F_{N,k}$.
 We derive the expected value of $N_{\rho,L,f}(x)$ as we average over all $f \in \mathcal F_{N,k}$ (not just non-CM newforms).
 As we will see, averaging enables us to obtain the asymptotic in \eqref{asymp-L} over a more flexible range of $L$.

 We first introduce the following notation: for any $\phi:\, \mathcal F_{N,k} \to \C$, we denote

-We recall an estimate (see \cite[Proposition 4.2]{BPS}) that follows from the Eichler-Selberg trace formula. \begin{prop} Let $k$ be a positive even integer and $N$ be a positive integer.
+We recall an estimate that follows from the Eichler-Selberg trace formula for the trace of Hecke operators on the space of primitive cusp forms of weight $k$ and level $N$ (see \cite[Section 3]{MS2}). \begin{prop} Let $k$ be a positive even integer and $N$ be a positive integer.
 For a positive integer $n>1$ such that $(n,N) = 1,$ we have

 Here, $\sigma_0(n)$ refers to the number of positive divisors of $n$ and the implied constant in the error term is absolute. \end{prop} We deduce the following corollary from \eqref{trace}. \begin{cor} Let $k$ be a positive even integer and $N$ be a positive integer.
 For a prime $p$ such that $(p,N) = 1$ and $l \geq 1$, we have